tlobnow/ideal_fishstick/README.md

     - To make sure everything is prepared, simply copy all fasta files into the main fasta_files directory as well

 3. Enter the `scripts` folder
-    - start the `prepYourFeatures.sh` script to prepare feature files for modeling through Multiple Sequence Alignments (for each file in the fasta folder)
+    - start the `02_prepYourFeatures.sh` script to prepare feature files for modeling through Multiple Sequence Alignments (for each file in the fasta folder)

 4. Supervise the progress of slurm jobs
     - `check_squeue.sh` will refresh every 10 seconds to show currently running jobs